Financial Independence for Women: Build Freedom and Security

 Understanding the Urgency of Financial Independence for Women

 Financial independence is about far more than money—it’s about freedom, security, and choice.
 While everyone benefits from autonomy, women face structural barriers that make this pursuit especially urgent.
-Globally, women still earn about 20 % less than men (World Economic Forum, 2023).
-Over time, this pay gap compounds into smaller savings and lower retirement balances.
+Across many economies, women still face pay gaps that can compound over time into smaller savings, lower investment balances, and reduced retirement security.

 The Gender Wealth Gap and Why Women Need Multiple Income Streams